Sony Music: Sony Music UK

 Sony Music UK was founded in January 1980 and is owned and operated by Sony Music Entertainment in the United Kingdom.
 Since 2014, Jason Iley has been chairman and CEO of Sony Music UK.
 Though owned by Sony Music Entertainment, Sony Music UK has standalone operations in the UK to promote musicians within the UK.

 In June 2017, it was announced that Sony would be merging its two independent distribution companies The Orchard and Red Essential.

 In 2014, Sony had its best singles success of 33 years, with 11 number 1 singles.
 Sony Music artists won a total of five individual awards at the BRITs 2015, including Best Female Solo Artist for Paloma Faith, and Mark Ronson's "Uptown Funk", which picked up Best British Single.
 Several other of the label's artists – Foo Fighters, One Direction and Pharrell Williams – also collected awards.

 Sony's performance at the BRITs 2015 was the label's best in nearly 20 years, winning a total of 5 awards.
 In 2017, Sony Music UK celebrated the most successful BRIT Awards in the company's history, winning seven of the 11 awards.

 Sony Music UK has made key acquisitions including forming Insanity Records with Insanity Management.
 Craig David became the first artist to sign an album deal with Insanity Records.
 Sony Music UK signed Robbie Williams, who released his 11th album The Heavy Entertainment Show in 2016.
 Jason Iley commented that the agreement was "a once in a lifetime signing with the biggest male solo artist of our generation".

 Sony Music UK incorporated the independent sales and distribution company Essential Music and Marketing – renamed to Red Essential.
 In August 2016, Sony Music acquired Ministry of Sound Recordings, home to London Grammar, DJ Fresh and Sigala.

 On April 5, 2017, two of Sony Music UK's labels won awards at the annual Music Week Awards.
 Columbia Records was awarded A&R of the Year, and Syco was awarded Record Company of the Year.

 In 2021, Sony agreed to buy Kobalt neighboring rights division and independent distribution company AWAL, from the Kobalt Music Group for $430 million.

 In 2024, the former members of Pink Floyd sold their entire catalog for $400 million to Sony.
 Previously, the band had licensed their music to Sony (from 1975 to 1999 and then again from 2016 until the sale) outside Europe, where the distribution was handled by EMI and later Warner Music Group.
 Alongside this, they had also acquired Queen's catalog and "name and likeness" rights for £1 billion.
-Sony will start distributing the entirety of Queen's music internationally (outside of North America, where it remains with Disney's Hollywood Records) by 2026, when their deal with Universal Music Group ends.
+Distribution of the entirety of Queen's music shifted to Sony internationally (outside of North America, where it remains with Disney's Hollywood Records) in July 2026, when their deal with Universal Music Group ended.